Wisconsin Camping Spots for Stargazers

 Big Bay State Park – La Pointe

-Once night falls, stars light up the sky.
+Once night falls, stars light up the entire sky.
 Come at the right time and you just might get lucky – this state park is far enough north to catch a rare view of the Aurora Borealis.